mdtanker/python_package_template/README.md

         git commit -m "initialize template with names" git push -u origin new-branch
         ```
-    - in your GitHub repository, go to the `Pull request` tab and open a PR for your changes.
+    - in the GitHub repository, go to the `Pull request` tab and open a PR for your changes.
 Merge this into main.
 3) Add your code
-    - pull in your above changes with `git fetch` and `git pull`.
+    - pull in your above changes with `git checkout main` and `git merge upstream/main`
+    - if your working off a fork: push the above commit to sync your fork with upstream with `git push origin main`.
     - decide on a module name(s)
         - these need to be lowercase, should be short and while possible, shouldn't include underscores.
         - if your package is going to be small, a single module with the same name as the package is fine.
 If it's going to be more than a few hundred lines of code, it's best to separate your code into distinct modules which perform similar tasks. - for each module you want do the following: